huntresslabs/free-tools/emotet-trickbot-finder/README.md

 _Many thanks to the Bytes Computer & Network Solutions team, this script is based on their work._

-**By default, the script will only display the services, tasks, and files it finds.**
+**This must be run from an administrative command prompt.
+By default, the script will only display the services, tasks, and files it finds.**

 ```
-C:\Users\admin> powershell -executionpolicy bypass -f emotet_trickbot_finder.ps1
+C:\> powershell -executionpolicy bypass -f c:\users\user\downloads\emotet_trickbot_finder.ps1
 [*] Looking for process by name: mssvca
 [*] Process: mssvca.exe (mssvca) - c:\windows\mssvca.exe